adams-liu/jarvis_data_eng_adams/linux_sql/README.md

 2. For the `host_usage` table, there isn't a limit set for many rows are inserted into the table; this may lead to load capacity errors in the future.
 An improvement would be to create an automatic script that can delete old records past a certain timeframe. (e.g. 2 weeks, 1 month)

-3. A docker container **needs** to be started every single time (using `psql_docker.sh`) in order for the monitoring agent to operate.
+3. A Docker container **needs** to be started every single time (using `psql_docker.sh`) in order for the monitoring agent to operate.
 This can be cumbersome, so creating a script that automatically starts the container when the server booted-up would be useful.